naa986/checkout-for-paypal/checkout-for-paypal/readme.txt

 * **item_description** - Description of the item.
 * **return_url** - The URL to which the user will be redirected after the payment (e.g. return_url="https://example.com/thank-you/").
 * **no_shipping** - Do not prompt buyers for a shipping address (e.g. no_shipping="1").
+* **layout** - The layout of the PayPal button (e.g. layout="horizontal").
+Available layouts: vertical, horizontal.
+The default is vertical.
 * **color** - The color of the PayPal button (e.g. color="blue").
 Available colors: gold, blue, silver, white and black.
 The default is gold.
 * **shape** - The shape of the PayPal button (e.g. shape="pill").
 Available shapes: rect and pill.
 The default is rect.
 * **width** - The width of the PayPal button (e.g. width="500").
 The default is 300px.